-Use one of the Current Axiom database options to import data from the current Axiom database.
-This feature might be used to automate the process of copying data from one table to another, or to transform the data within a table.
+You can import data from the current Axiom Software database.
+This feature can be used to automate the process of copying data from one table to another, or to transform the data within a table.

 NOTE: Only administrators can create or edit an import that uses the current Axiom database as the source.
 Non-administrators do not see this option when creating or editing an import, and cannot open any existing imports that are configured to use this option.
 However, non-administrators can be given the right to execute an import that uses the Axiom database.